robert/robert.github.com/_posts/2019-06-30-1-month-of-parenthood.md

 ---
-title: Port-scans and progressives: 1 month of parenthood
+title: Port-scans and progressiveness points: 1 month of parenthood
 layout: post
 tags: [Babies]
 og_image: https://robertheaton.com/images/oscar2-gardens.jpg
-published: false
 ---
 Gaby was alone with Oscar for their first night in the hospital.
 It was 3am, and she had just finished feeding him for the second time ever.
 She wanted to sing to him, but didn't know any baby songs.
 I had gone home, ill and exhausted.
 She improvised.